microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-impactedasset.md

 ---
 title: "impactedAsset resource type"
-description: "Describes an asset that was identified in an alert triggered by a custom detection rule."
+description: "Represents an asset that was identified in an alert triggered by a custom detection rule."
 author: "mmekler"
 ms.localizationpriority: medium
 ms.prod: "security"